 It Creates a Negative Association with Managing Money

-Arguably the biggest challenge most people face in managing their money is the emotional overload of it all.
-Budgeting tends to add to this overload, rather than ease it.
+Arguably the most significant challenge most people face in managing their money is the emotional overload of it all.
+Unfortunately, budgeting tends to add to this overload rather than ease it.

 - Fears about whether you’ll be able to make the next payment, move out on your own, or retire this century

-- Overwhelm from keeping track of the numbers, accounts, terminology, ratios and rules
+- Overstimulation from keeping track of the numbers, accounts, terminology, ratios, and rules

 - Shame that you’re not doing more for the people you love, not doing more than the people you hate, or just generally not “doing better by now”

-One of the most important and under-appreciated keys to thriving with money is to enjoy the journey.
+One of the most critical and under-appreciated keys to thriving with money is to enjoy the journey.
 Why make it harder on yourself when you could be making it fun and exciting?

 When you celebrate the wins, big or small, and minimize the stressful junk, dealing with your money can be a great experience.
 Fun, even.
 A positive association with your finances will find you more invested in the process.
 And you’ll soon be stacking up wealth as a direct result.

-On the other hand, if you want to shoot this process in both feet, the fastest way to do it is to give yourself a bunch of extra homework.
-Homework that mostly consists of shaming yourself.
+On the other hand, if you want to shoot this process in both feet, the fastest way to do it is to give yourself extra homework — especially homework that mainly consists of shaming and punishing yourself.

 The Looming Relapse

-Willpower, or self control, is one of our most crucial tools for this.
-It’s instrumental in completing important projects or surviving through dire circumstances.
-But when it comes to lifelong endeavors that take ongoing effort, relying entirely on self control is not enough.
+Willpower, or self-control, is one of our most crucial tools for this determination.
+It’s instrumental in completing essential projects or surviving through dire circumstances.
+But when it comes to lifelong endeavors that take ongoing effort, relying entirely on self-control is not enough.

-A budget is an attempt to force a long term change (better spending habits) with a short term tool (willpower).
+A budget attempts to force a long-term change (better spending habits) with a short-term tool (willpower).
 We can use willpower to overcome our impulses for a time, but it always runs out of stamina when misused.
 And when it does, the behaviors we’ve tried to suppress are primed for a backlash: